ddev/vscode-ddev-manager/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[BUG]"
 labels: ''
 assignees: ''
 ---

+Please make sure that the bug only applies to this extension, if you have a problem with ddev itself you should open an issue in the ddev repo and not here.

 **Describe the bug**
 A clear and concise description of what the bug is.